isabella232/journeys.en/help/using/custom-action/custom.md

     ![](../assets/custom2.png)

 1. Enter a name for your action.

+   >[!NOTE]
+    >
-Do not use spaces or special characters.
+    >Do not use spaces or special characters.
+Do not use more than 30 characters.

 1. Add a description to your action.
 This step is optional.
 1. The number of journeys that use this action is displayed in the **Used in** field.
 You can click the **View journeys** button to display the list of  journeys using this action.
 1. Define the different **URL Configuration** parameters.
 See [URL configuration](../custom-action/customurl.md#concept_gbg_1f1_2gb).